the-teachingRSE-project/competencies/competencies.md

 ### Use repositories (SWREPOS)

-The RSE should be able to identify and use fitting public platforms (so-called software repositories or repos) to share the artefacts they have created and invite the public to scrutinise them for public review.
+RSEs should be able to identify and use fitting public platforms (so-called software repositories or repos) to share the artefacts they have created and invite the public to scrutinise them for public review.
+A good practice supported by repositories and also aligned to the software life-cycle is the use of releases as they provide a frozen version of a software, corresponding to a set of requirements and functionalities.
+As the software grows to include new features, new version releases will come making it easier for users (including RSEs using building upon) to catch up with changes.

 ### Software behaviour awareness and analysis (MOD)

 We define this as a certain quality of analytical thinking that enables an RSE to form a mental model of a piece of software in a specific environment.
-Using that, an RSE should be able to make predictions about a software's behaviour.
+Using this mental model, an RSE should be able to make predictions about a software's behaviour.
 This is a required skill for common tasks like debugging, profiling, optimising, designing good tests, or predicting user interaction.
 An important facet of this capability relates to information security.